Matrix Decomposition and Applications: Existence of QR Decomposition via Gram--Schmidt Process

-The Gram–Schmidt process is not the only algorithm for finding the QR decomposition.
-Several other QR decomposition algorithms exist such as \textit{Householder reflections} and \textit{Givens rotations} which are more reliable in the presence of round-off errors.
-These QR decomposition methods may also change the order in which the columns of $\bA$ are processed.
+While the Gram--Schmidt process is a classical approach to obtain the QR decomposition of a matrix, it is not the only one.
+Other algorithms, such as \textit{Householder reflections} and \textit{Givens rotations}, are also widely used and often preferred due to their superior numerical stability in the presence of rounding errors.
+Additionally, these alternative methods may process the columns of $\bA$ in a different order; see Sections~\ref{section:qr-via-householder} and \ref{section:qr-givens}.